rashadalh/rashadalh/README.md

 ### What is that magical buffalo unicorn thing?
 That is a Bufficorn!
-Bufficorn NFTs are part of Buficorn Buidl Brigrade, a community of Web3 builders in Denver CO, and are fixture of the ETH Denver community.
+Bufficorn NFTs are part of Buficorn Buidl Brigrade, a community of Web3 builders in Denver CO, and are a fixture of the ETH Denver community.
 Holding a Bufficorn makes you a member of this awesome group of builders and thinkers.

 ### Questions?
-Feel free to DM me on telegram, or reach out to me at one of the links here --> https://linktr.ee/rashadh
+Feel free to DM me on LinkedIn, Telegram, or any of the links here --> https://linktr.ee/rashadh